 - Coaching: WV POWER grantees have access to coaching at any time in support of meeting the needs to execute and evaluate their projects effectively.
 Contact The Hub’s POWER Project Manager Kyle “KP” Pajarito at email@example.com for more information.

 - Communications Coaching: WV POWER grantees have access to coaching at any time in support of promoting and communicating about their projects – including areas such as community buy-in, participant recruitment, project launches, and others.
 Click here to see a list of areas of expertise.
 Contact The Hub’s Director of Strategic Network Communications Emma Pepper at firstname.lastname@example.org for more information.

 - Bi-monthly Technical Assistance Roundtables: Every other month, The Hub hosts small-group trainings on topics requested by POWER grantees.
 These trainings are opportunities for project team members to engage with experts, ask questions, and bring home a new skillset to immediately apply to POWER projects.
 Contact Kyle “KP” Pajarito at email@example.com to be added to the invite list for trainings and to suggest topics.

 - Annual Grantee Convenings: Each year, The Hub partners with the Appalachian Regional Commission and Claude Worthington Benedum Foundation to bring together grantees, funders and project partners for networking and shared learning opportunities.
 Contact Kyle “KP” Pajarito at firstname.lastname@example.org to be added to the invite list.

-Beginning in 2015, The Hub has served the pivotal role of convening potential applicants and facilitating collaboration between the various agencies, organizations and individuals with a vested interest in diversifying the economy of West Virginia’s coalfields.
+Beginning in 2015, The Hub worked in partnership with funders and organizations to convene potential POWER applicants and facilitate collaboration between the various agencies, organizations and individuals with a vested interest in diversifying West Virginia’s economy.